 Business or Personal?

-When Instagram introduced business profiles in 2016, it was an easy choice for businesses to convert their personal profile to a business profile – lots of extra features, with no downside.
-For those who didn’t convert, the introduction of “direct publishing” for business profiles raises this choice again: keep a personal profile, or switch to a business profile?
+When Instagram introduced business profiles in 2016, it was an easy choice for businesses to make the switch.
+For those who didn’t convert, the introduction of “direct publishing” for business profiles raises this choice again.
+Keep a personal profile, or switch to a business profile?
 The decision is both practical and strategic.
 If you haven’t already made a choice, here’s a summary:

 The downside is the potential loss of organic reach over time; as the volume of posts from business profiles increases, creating fiercer competition for news feed space, Instagram will adapt their algorithm to favour posts from personal profiles.
-From an engagement perspective, these profiles are also inevitably less personal, creating a potential barrier to conversation and relationships – you may be familiar with this from Twitter, for example.
-The only other thing to note is that business profiles must be connected to a Facebook Page.
+From an engagement perspective, these profiles are also inevitably less personal.
+This creates a potential barrier to conversation and relationships.
+The only other thing to note is that business profiles must connect to a Facebook Page.

 Unlike business profiles, there is no access to paid advertising, the contact button, or Instagram insights.
-It will still not be possible to use direct publishing or add links to Stories, although on the positive side these profiles can be connected to multiple Facebook Pages.
+It will still not be possible to use direct publishing or add links to Stories.

-The big advantage for personal profiles (in terms of business use), assuming our projections for Instagram hold true, will be greater organic reach than your competitors.
-You’re likely to be working with a quality over quantity methodology (generally a good tactic for engaging followers in itself) and focusing your time on high-engagement content.
+The big advantage for personal profiles (in terms of business use) will be greater organic reach than your competitors.
+You’re likely to be working with a quality over quantity methodology and focusing your time on high-engagement content.
 Consistently posting engaging content will help you benefit the most from the available organic reach.
-Whether you’re already an adept and engaging Business Instagrammer, or just getting started on the platform, remember that the posts that work well on Instagram will still be the most similar to what you would post personally, not just broadcasting marketing messages.
-High engagement content now means conversation, not just likes, and inviting your audience into a more personal relationship with your brand.
+Whether you’re already a newb or a pro, you need to remember one thing.
+The posts that work well on Instagram will still look like personal posts, not just broadcasting marketing messages.
+Engagement now means conversation, not just likes.
+It’s all about inviting your audience into a more personal relationship with your brand.

 This decision is all about what kind of Business Instagrammer you want to be, or what best suits your business.
-Whatever your choice, focus on creating conversations and getting to know your followers and you’ll be off to a great start.
+Focus on creating conversations and engaging with your followers and you’ll be off to a great start.

-In case you’re wondering about how SmarterQueue fits into this, right now “direct publishing” is only available for Facebook/Instagram Marketing Partners.
-Unfortunately as SmarterQueue isn’t currently enrolled in this program, this isn’t something we can offer our users: we are hoping to be accepted as a partner, and as usual, we’ll keep you updated with our progress.
-Meanwhile, we are working on further improvements to our Instagram scheduling, including re-usable hashtag lists, and a grid preview of your Instagram profile to keep it truly picture perfect.
+Right now “direct publishing” is only available for Facebook/Instagram Marketing Partners.
+Unfortunately, SmarterQueue isn’t currently enrolled in this program.
+We are hoping to be accepted as a partner, and as usual, we’ll keep you updated with our progress.
+Meanwhile, we are working on further improvements to our Instagram scheduling.
+These include re-usable hashtag lists, and a grid preview of your Instagram profile to keep it truly picture perfect.